-Did Coffee Start in Ethiopia?
-Myth or Truth?
+Did Coffee Originate in Ethiopia?

 Legend has it that an Abyssinian goat herder from Kaffa, named Kaldi, was the one who discovered the wonders of coffee.
 One day while he was herding his goats in a mountainous region in Ethiopia near a monastery, he noticed his goats becoming bright-eyed and bushy-tailed after consuming a small shrub that had bright red berries.

-He then became fascinated by how his goats reacted after eating the bright red berries.
+He became fascinated by how his goats reacted after eating the bright red berries.
 Out of curiosity, he tried eating the berries himself.
 Just like his goats, Kaldi felt a sudden surge of energy and felt more alert.
 Realizing that the bright red berries gave energizing effects, he then filled his pockets with the berries and rushed home to tell his wife.

 But despite that, legend has it that once the berries started roasting in the fire, the aroma of the roasted berries was enough to change the mind of the monks and gave Kaldi’s discovery a second chance.
-They removed the roasted berries from the fire, crushed them into the grounds, and poured hot water over it.
+They removed the roasted berries from the fire, crushed them into the grounds, and poured hot water over them.

 Everyone at the monastery was able to smell the flavorful aroma of the roasted berries and came to try it.
 After drinking the “miracle drink”, the monks realized that the drink gave them energy and kept them awake during their spiritual practice.
 From that time on, they committed to drinking the “miracle drink” every day to help them with their religious devotions.

-The Rise of Ethiopian Coffee
+Ethiopian Coffee History

-The great thing when it comes to coffee production in Ethiopia is that a big percentage of the producers are from small-scale farmers who embraced the traditional methods of coffee growing and processing.
+The great thing when it comes to coffee production in Ethiopia is that a big percentage of the producers are small-scale farmers who embraced the traditional methods of coffee growing and processing.
 These small-scale farmers generate around 300 kg of coffee every year.
 They grow “garden coffees” in farmsteads that cover only less than a hectare of land area.

 Aside from being one of the best coffee producers in the world, Ethiopia is also known to be one of the biggest consumers of coffee.
 Around 2 million bags of coffee are consumed locally – that’s around half of the coffee the Ethiopians produce.